MONEI/Shopify-api-node/README.md

 # [Nodify-Shopify] (http://search.npmjs.org/#/nodify-shopify)  [![Build Status](https://secure.travis-ci.org/Shopfrogs/Nodify.png?branch=master)](http://travis-ci.org/Shopfrogs/Nodify)

-Node.js connector for the Shopify API.
+Node connector for the Shopify API.
 Talk to Shopify API speaking node!

 Use Nodify-Shopify to grab all Shopify API resources.
 It also handles authentication (using [the new OAuth2 API](http://www.shopify.com/technology/5922341-sound-the-trumpets-oauth2-has-arrived)) and billing.